Skip to main content

 Compliance Monitoring

-Tracking whether a programme is implemented according to agreed standards, policies, and legal requirements.
+Tracking whether a program is implemented according to agreed standards, policies, and legal requirements.